AdobeDocs/audience-manager.en/help/using/c-features/destinations/key-value-pairs.md

 snippet: y
 ---

-# Standard and Serial Key-Value Pairs{#standard-and-serial-key-value-pairs}
+# Standard and Serial Key-Value Pairs {#standard-and-serial-key-value-pairs}

 A key-value pair consists of related elements: A key, which is a constant that defines the data set (e.g., gender, color, price) and a value, which is a variable that belongs to the set (e.g., male/female, green, 100).
 Destination Builder sends data formatted as key-value pairs.